-Pressing [LEFT] accesses the SORTING menu.
-Press [YES] to execute the commands.
-Press [NO] or the [RIGHT] arrow key to exit the menu.
+Pressing [LEFT] will access the SORTING menu.
+Press [YES/SAVE] to execute the commands.
+Press [NO/RELOAD] or the [RIGHT] arrow key to exit the menu.

-VIEW POOL lists Sounds available in the Sound pool of the active project.
+POOL lists Sounds available in the Sound pool of the active project.
 The command is only available when browsing the +Drive Sound library.

-VIEW +DRIVE lists Sounds available on the +Drive Sound library.
++DRIVE lists Sounds available on the +Drive Sound library.
 The command is only available when browsing the Sound pool of the active project.

 SORT ABC sorts the Sounds in alphabetical order.
-The command is only available when Sounds are sorted by slot number.
+The command is only available when Sounds are being sorted by slot number.

 SORT 123 sorts the Sounds by slot number (or +Drive position).
-The command is only available when Sounds are sorted alphabetically.
+The command is only available when Sounds are being sorted alphabetically.

 FILTER opens a list where Sounds can be arranged according to tags.
-Select and deselect tags by pressing [YES].
+Select and deselect tags by pressing [YES/SAVE].
 Multiple tags can be selected.
-Exit the tag list by pressing [NO].
+Exit the tag list by pressing [NO/RELOAD].

-SEARCH performs a text search and list all Sounds with names matching or including the text input.
+SEARCH will perform a text search and list all Sounds with names matching or including the text input.
 See "6.5 THE NAMING SCREEN" on page 17 on how to enter text.